Bread Machine Brioche That Will Make You a Kitchen Hero

 - Next, allow the formed rolls to rise for about 2 hours.

-- Finally, glaze and sprinkle rolls with sugar and bake according to directions above.
+- Finally, glaze and sprinkle rolls with sugar and bake according to the directions above.